John Knatchbull, 7th Baron Brabourne

 John Ulick Knatchbull, 7th Baron Brabourne, CBE (9 November 1924 – 23 September 2005), professionally known as John Brabourne, was a British peer, television producer and Oscar-nominated film producer.
-Married to the eldest daughter of the 1st Earl Mountbatten, Brabourne was a survivor of the bombing which killed his father-in-law, mother and son.
+Married to the elder daughter of 1st Earl Mountbatten, Brabourne was a survivor of the bombing which killed his father-in-law, mother and son.

 Biography

 Brabourne was born in 1924, the second son of Michael Knatchbull, 5th Baron Brabourne, and his wife, Lady Doreen Browne.
 He was educated at Eton College and Brasenose College, Oxford.
 He was barely 14 when his father died in February 1939 and his elder brother, Norton, inherited the Barony.

-War and inheritance

-The Second World War broke out just as Brabourne was finishing school, and he enlisted in the armed forces.
-He served in the Coldstream Guards, rising to the rank of captain.
-He fought in France from 1944 onwards.
-In 1943, his elder brother, Norton, a lieutenant in the Grenadier Guards, was wounded and captured in Italy.
-While being transported to Germany as a POW, he tried to escape, but was captured and executed by the SS on 15 September 1943.
-Since he died childless, his barony passed to his younger brother, John Knatchbull, who became the 7th Lord Brabourne.

 Marriage

 At the end of the war, Brabourne returned to England and settled in the family seat, Mersham in Kent.
 On 26 October 1946, at Romsey Abbey in Hampshire, at the age of 21, he married Patricia Mountbatten, elder daughter of Louis Mountbatten, 1st Viscount Mountbatten, later 1st Earl Mountbatten of Burma.
 Brabourne's best man at the wedding was Squadron Leader Charles Harris-St. John.

 Lady Brabourne was to inherit her father's peerages in due course.
 This would make Lord and Lady Brabourne among the few married couples to each hold peerages in their own right.
 Also, Lady Brabourne was related to the British royal family, and her aunt Louise Mountbatten was at that time the Crown Princess (later Queen) of Sweden.
 In February 1947, only months after the wedding, Brabourne's father-in-law was appointed Viceroy of India.
 The newly-wed couple spent several months in India, residing with her parents in the viceregal palace.
-In November the same year, Lady Brabourne's first cousin Philip, Duke of Edinburgh wed Princess Elizabeth, future Queen of the United Kingdom.
+In November the same year, Lady Brabourne's first cousin Philip, Duke of Edinburgh, wed Princess Elizabeth, future queen of the United Kingdom.

-Lord and Lady Brabourne had eight children: